-The Board reviewed the Other investments into associates regarding b.grn and concluded no impairment was needed due to the progress made on the project to date, as follows:
+The Board reviewed the other investments into associates regarding b.grn and concluded no impairment was needed due to the progress made on the project to date, as follows:

 - 1. Due diligence is ongoing with US investment banks and trade partners. - 2.
 Memorandum of understanding ("MOU") signed with a UK waste management business in relation to a processing site.
-This partner could also operate the site and provide plastic feedstock.
+This partner could also operate the site and provide plastic feedstock. - 3.
+MOU signed with UK water utility company to provide plastic feedstock and to build a plant. - 4.
+Existing site option in Canada with Proton Technologies Canada Inc. - 5.
+Status of ongoing planning and discussions in relation to a plastic to oil project in a major US city.
+The US city is expected to announce the project, subject to final contracts, by the end of 2024.